joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def play_game():
 """
 Simulates two players throwing dice.
 One player has 9 dice with sides 1-4 and another has 6 dice with sides 1-6.
-A boolean value is returned that says if the player with 9 dice (pete/peter) wins.
+A value is returned that says if the player with 9 dice (pete/peter) wins.

+    Returns:
+        winner (int): An integer 1 or 0 indicating whether or not the first player has won.
+1 indicates victory.
 """
     #Calculate the scores for each player
     pete_score = np.sum(np.random.randint(low = 1, high = 5, size = 9))